the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.1.2] unreleased =

+* Tweak - Change the terminology around recurence to be more clear to users about events not recurring

 = [4.1.1] 2016-03-30 =

 * Tweak - Change This Widget Widget query filter to a unique name